Phone Appointment eMail Map

-A dental implant is a metal post that replaces a missing tooth root.
-It is one of dentistry's newest and best advancements in helping to restore normal dental function.
-Implants allow for the replacement of one or more missing teeth.
-They are used as anchors to affix a single dental crown, as abutments for partial dentures or bridgework, and are used to retain removable dentures.
+dental implant is a metal post that replaces a missing tooth root.
+It is one of dentistry's most recent and effective advancements in restoring normal dental function.
+Implants enable the replacement of one or more missing teeth.
+They serve as anchors to attach a single dental crown, as abutments for partial dentures or bridgework, and are used to hold removable dentures in place.

 When describing a dental implant, the best comparison is to that of a natural tooth root.
-The tooth root is the non visible part of the tooth that is under the gumline and embedded in the jawbone.
-The visible tooth, above the gumline, is called the crown of the tooth.
-The dental implant is a replacement for the tooth root only.
+The tooth root is the invisible part of the tooth beneath the gumline and embedded in the jawbone.
+The visible part of the tooth above the gumline is called the crown.
+The dental implant serves as a replacement only for the tooth root.

-When placed in your jaw, an implant becomes firmly attached to the bone.
+When placed in your jaw, an implant becomes securely attached to the bone.
 The cells in our bone have a strong affinity for the titanium in the implant, and during integration, the implant fuses to the bone.
-Once this process is complete (typically in 6 weeks to 6 months).
-We can then attach a crown, bridge, or denture to the implant for a permanent solution.
+Once this process is complete (typically in 6 weeks to 6 months), we can then attach a crown, bridge, or denture to the implant for a permanent solution.

 Dental implants provide the best replacement for missing teeth

-This solution both looks and functions just like a natural tooth.
-Often, depending on the patient’s mouth, an immediately functioning temporary tooth can be placed.
-This helps to create an excellent aesthetic result, with shorter treatment time and minimized pain.
+This solution both looks and functions exactly like a natural tooth.
+Depending on the patient’s mouth, an immediately functioning temporary tooth can often be placed.
+This helps achieve an excellent aesthetic result, reduces treatment time, and minimizes pain.

-If you are missing a tooth or teeth, or are faced with losing a tooth or teeth, dental implants may be the most natural tooth replacement available.
-Implants are rapidly becoming the restoration of choice for replacing missing teeth.
+If you are missing a tooth or teeth, or are facing the possibility of losing one, dental implants may be the most natural-looking tooth replacement option.
+Implants are quickly becoming the preferred choice for replacing missing teeth.

-Dental implants can be the best solution for the person wearing complete dentures.
-As few as two implants may be placed and either a new denture fabricated or the existing denture retrofitted to attach to the implants.
-This allows a greater degree of stability and retention than ever possible with traditional complete dentures.
-Implant retained dentures (aka. implanted dentures) provide denture wearers with a superior non slip denture placement.
+Dental implants can be the ideal solution for individuals wearing complete dentures.
+As few as two implants may be placed, and either a new denture can be fabricated or the existing one can be retrofitted to attach to the implants.
+This provides greater stability and retention than traditional complete dentures.
+Implant-retained dentures (aka. implanted dentures) offer denture wearers a more secure, non-slip fit.

 Dental implant alternatives

-Alternative choices to implant dentistry include: cemented (fixed) bridges, removable partial dentures, a combination of fixed and removable, or complete dentures.
+Alternative options to implant dentistry include cemented (fixed) bridges, removable partial dentures, a combination of fixed and removable options, or complete dentures.

 Dental implant procedure time

-Depending on your situation, implant dentistry can be accomplished in 3 to 4 visits over the course of 6 to 8 months.
-More complicated cases may take longer.
-Under the proper circumstances, a tooth can be placed on an implant the same day the implant is placed.
-Dental implants look and feel so natural, you may forget you ever lost a tooth.
+Depending on your situation, implant dentistry can be completed in 3 to 4 visits over 6 to 8 months.
+More complex cases may take longer.
+Under the right circumstances, a tooth can be placed on an implant the same day the implant is inserted.
+Dental implants look and feel so natural, you might forget you ever lost a tooth.

 Dental implant risks

-Once an implant is placed, the biggest risk to its success is perio-implant infection, very much like periodontal disease.
-Continued care with our hygiene department is crucial to long-term success.
+Once an implant is placed, the greatest risk to its success is peri-implant infection, similar to periodontal disease.
+Ongoing care with our hygiene team is essential for long-term success.